 Vincent van Gogh (1853 - 1890), Auvers-sur-Oise, June 1890

-Van Gogh was a lifelong admirer of the work of Charles-François Daubigny.
-This celebrated landscape painter had lived in Auvers.
-So when Vincent arrived in the village, he went to see Daubigny's home and garden as soon as he could.
-This is Van Gogh’s first painting of the garden.
-He later made two larger ones on canvas.
+Throughout his life, Van Gogh admired the work of Charles-François Daubigny.
+This famous landscape painter had lived in Auvers.
+When Van Gogh arrived in the village, he went to see Daubigny's house and garden as quickly as he could.
+This is the first painting he did of the garden.
+Two larger canvases followed later.

-Because Van Gogh did not have any canvas at hand, he painted the garden on a red and white striped tea towel.
-He first covered the towel with a bright pink ground layer of lead-white pigment mixed with red.
-This pink base formed a vivid contrast with the green paint he used for the garden.
-The ground layer is visible between the strokes of paint.
-The red pigment has faded over time, so the pink base now looks grey.
+Because Van Gogh had no canvas at hand, he painted the garden on a red-striped kitchen cloth.
+He covered the fabric with a bright pink base coat of lead white mixed with red pigment.
+This pink base formed a lively contrast with the green paint he used for the garden.
+The primer is visible between the brush strokes.
+As the red pigment has faded in the course of time, the pink base layer now looks grey.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥